 Newton Polytopes and Relative Entropy Optimization.

 With Venkat Chandrasekaran and Adam Wierman.
-Currently available on arXiv, to appear in Foundations of Computational Mathematics (2021).
+Available at Foundations of Computational Mathematics (2021).
 You can find a freely available read-only copy from Springer at this link (see also arXiv).
 In June 2019 I gave a recorded talk on this paper at the Banff International Research Station.
 Venkat gave a talk based on this work at ICERM in November 2018.

 Structured State Feedback for Metzler Dynamics.
 With James Anderson.
 [CDC 2018].